Allied Democratic Forces: Foreign involvement

 The DRC government, citing civil society groups in North Kivu, says that Al-Shabaab fighters from Somalia are collaborating with the ADF.
 Uganda has claimed that there is a link between them with al-Shabaab and al-Qaeda.
 In-depth reports have denied this link, stating that there is contact but not real integration.
-MONUSCO has accused it of having extensive links to international Islamist terrorist groups such as al-Qaeda, al-Shabab, Hezbollah, al-Qaeda in the Maghreb, Boko Haram and Taliban.
+MONUSCO has accused it of having extensive links to international Islamist groups such as al-Qaeda, al-Shabaab, al-Qaeda (in the Maghreb) and Boko Haram.

 The Washington Post and World Policy Institute however have considered MONUSCO's single source as dubious.
-In 2010, the group claimed an attack in the Ugandan capital of Kampala.
-At least 70 people who had assembled in public places in Kampala to watch a World Cup soccer game were killed in the attacks.
+In 2021, the group claimed at least one attack near Kampala that killed one and injured 7.
+The deadliest terror incident in Ugandan history was a 2010 attack in the capital Kampala, claimed by Al-Shabab.
+74 people who had assembled in public places in Kampala to watch a World Cup soccer game were killed in those FIFA World Cup bombings.

-An Islamic State financier (Waleed Ahmed Zein) is said to have paid the group at least once according to a report of the New York University’s Congo Research Group.
+An Islamic State financier (Waleed Ahmed Zein) is said to have paid the group at least once according to a report of the New York University's Congo Research Group.